algorifer/Functional-Light-JS/manuscript/ch5.md

         `http://some.api/delete/order/${orderId}`,
         function onDelete(success){
             if (success) {
-                // deleted the latest order for a user? if (isLatestOrder) {
+                if (isLatestOrder) {
                     user.latestOrder = null;
                 }
                 userOrders[orderId] = null;
             }
             else if (isLatestOrder) {